wprichar/DevOPs-tooling/README.md

 This pipeline provides three different sources of real time data of our Blue Messenger in production.

 - Google Analytics - a link to your data is found here - https://ga-dev-tools.appspot.com/account-explorer/
-- New Relic - load the dashboard from by selecting **Bluemessenger-NewRelic** in you application's dashboard
+- New Relic - load the dashboard from by selecting **Bluemessenger-NewRelic** in your application's dashboard
 - Monitoring & Analytics - select the **Monitoring & Analytics** instance in your application's dashboard

 ### Track and Plan